Table of Contents

 “It will not be easy just to blot out those decisions with a constitutional amendment,” he said, “since any resulting law must conform to established norms of due process and First Amendment scrutiny.”

-But for the sake of argument, let’s consider a hypothetical scenario in which a constitutional ban on flag desecration passes both chambers of Congress with two-thirds majorities and is then approved by two-thirds of state legislatures, making it the 28th amendment to the Constitution.
+But for the sake of argument, let’s consider a hypothetical scenario in which a constitutional ban on flag desecration passes both chambers of Congress with two-thirds majorities and is then approved by three-fourths of state legislatures, making it the 28th amendment to the Constitution.

 So, what would happen?
 Years of expensive litigation, varying and conflicting judicial interpretations, selective enforcement — oh, and more flag burning.